 JS 374 Messiah: The History of an Idea (4, Sp) Exploration of the history of the idea of a messiah in Judaism from antiquity to today.

 JS 375 Issues of American Jewish Literature (4) Issues-oriented study of the human experience in America as expressed in the fiction, poetry, drama, memoirs, and literary criticism of America’s Jews, using a dual approach incorporating both literary history and specific issues.

 JS 378 Jewish Magic in the Ancient World (4, Sp) A cross-cultural examination of different kinds of magical literature that describe miraculous practices in Jewish mainstream and marginal life in the ancient and classical periods.

-JS 379m Mixed Matches: Intermarriage and American Society in the 21st Century (4, Sp) An investigation into inter-ethnic, interracial, and inter-religious marriage in the 21st century.
+JS 379gm Mixing and Matching: Intermarriage in the 21st Century (4, Sp) An investigation into inter-ethnic, interracial, and inter-religious marriage in the 21st century.

 JS 381 The Jew in American Society (4, FaSp) The changing sociological profile of the American Jew and changing organization of the American Jewish community as they developed over the 19th and 20th centuries.

 JS 382 Judaism as an American Religion (4) The development of American expressions of Judaism as part of the American religious context, from the perspective of the social scientific study of religion.

 JS 383 Jews in American Popular Culture (4, FaSp) Social and cultural history of American Jewish contributions to the arts, science, literature, economics and politics.